The Shape of Adversarial Influence: Characterizing LLM Latent Spaces with Persistent Homology: Acknowledgments

-This analysis aims to highlight the intrinsic differences in the topology of normal versus adversarial activations, facilitating interpretations for the underlying causes of these distinctions.
-To do this, we implemented the pipeline in \cref{fig:pipeline_flowchart}.
-We used \textsc{Ripser++} \citep{bauer_ripser_2021,zhang2020gpu} to compute barcodes based on Vietoris--Rips filtrations, leveraging subsampling techniques (e.g., \cite{chazal2015subsampling}), both to reduce the computational cost of PH and to enable statistically robust inference.
-For each layer, we drew $K=64$ subsamples of $k=4096$ normal representations; and $K=64$ subsamples of $k=4096$ adversarial representations.
-Implementation details are given in \ref{app:rpp_subsampling}.
-Following \cite{dashti_2023}, we vectorized these barcodes into 41-dimensional \textit{barcode summaries} (cf.~\cref{sec:PH}).
-To reduce redundancy and prevent overfitting, we removed highly correlated variables, ensuring an efficient and informative representation for a more parsimonious model.
-We performed PCA and computed canonical correlation analysis (CCA) loadings to investigate feature importance.
-We also trained a logistic regression and computed Shapley values \citep{lipovetski_2001} to evaluate the predictive power of features.
+This analysis establishes and explains a consistent topological distinction between normal and adversarial representations, following the pipeline in Figure~\ref{fig:pipeline_flowchart}.
+We used \textsc{Ripser++} \citep{bauer_ripser_2021,zhang2020gpu} to compute barcodes, leveraging subsampling techniques, both to reduce the computational cost of PH and to enable statistically robust inference.
+Subsampling approaches in PH are theoretically grounded, as under mild sampling models, persistence diagrams estimated from point clouds converge to the population diagrams with guaranteed rates \citep{chazal2015subsampling,chazal2014convergence}.
+For each model layer, we drew $K=64$ subsamples of $k=4096$ normal representations; and $K=64$ subsamples of $k=4096$ adversarial representations---see Appendix \ref{sec:ablations} for ablations.
+We vectorized the corresponding barcodes into 41-dimensional barcode summaries (cf.~\Cref{sec:barcode-summaries}), and performed the analysis in Figure~\ref{fig:pipeline_flowchart}, see results and further details in \Cref{sec:global-results}.